dkmkelley/dkmkelley.github.io/_posts/2016-02-18-Posting-from-my-phone,-bitch.-.md

 ---
 layout: post
 title: Posting from my phone, bitch.
 ---
 This is a test.
+I posted this from my phone.
+If you don't think that's the tightest shit, then fuck you.